chokkalingamk/AI_programming_class/Day6_Object_Tracking_Color/readme.md

 # Color Object Detection and Tracking

-This program uses the OpenCV library to perform real-time face detection using the Haar cascade classifier.
+This Python program demonstrates color object detection using OpenCV and provides real-time feedback on object movement.

 ## Requirements
 - Python 3.x